jessewaweru/SuperStoreAnalysis/README.md

 *Three-sided Heatmap visualizing the correlation between net profit and other major performance metrics.*

 ### Insights
-- The APAC market was the best performing marketing in relation to profit per unit and the best product category in the market was technology reaching over 200,000 dollars in profit per unit.
+- The APAC market demonstrated the highest profit per unit, with the technology product category achieving over $200,000 in profit per unit
-- Using the following metrics i.e. net  percentage,sales, profit, quantity and profit per unit, I decided to see if there is any correlation between them and fr further accuracy I used all three correlational coefficient matrices to figure out if there were any relationships that stood out.
-I identified two i.e. Quantity against sales and Quantity against profit per unit.
+- To analyze potential correlations, I examined five metrics: net percentage, sales, profit, quantity, and profit per unit.
+Employing all three correlation coefficient matrices, I identified two significant relationships: between quantity and sales, and between quantity and profit per unit.
-- The first one had a positive correlation that was between 0.533975 to 0.757143 signalling a positive linear correlation meaning as quantity increases sales for the store also increases which makes sense.
+- The first correlation, ranging from 0.533975 to 0.757143, indicated a positive linear relationship.
+This suggests that as the quantity of products sold increases, so do the store's sales, which is logical.
-- The second one was intriguing.
-It showed a negative correlation i.e. from -0.323810 to -0.496104 showing an inverse association between the variables.
-Some possible reasons why this could be might include : increased purchases of bulk orders resulting in increaased shipping costs affecting the overall profit per unit, high bulk purchases of low profit margin products essentially contributing to high total sales but low profits overall, or higher quantities purchased might result in higher discounts offered affecting the overall bottom line of the store.
+- The second correlation, ranging from -0.323810 to -0.496104, revealed a negative relationship between quantity and profit per unit.
+Possible explanations for this include: increased shipping costs associated with bulk orders, purchases of low-profit-margin products in bulk, or higher discounts offered on larger quantities.

 # Conclusions
 This dataset was very interesting to evaluate.
-It showed an overall view of how super stores perform and the main takeaways I gathered from the data include:
+It showed an overall view of how a Superstore performs and the main takeaways I gathered from the data include:

 - The store needs to start prioritizing the APAC, EMEA and EU markets as all three markets show promise for potential growth in bth orders and sales.
 - The store needs to invest in a more sustainable strategy to maximise on the future customers who prefer to ship their products using the Standard class as a large proportion of sales are attributed to that specific shipping mode.